nilu0311/Recipe-Ratings-vs.-Calories/README.md

 > **Missingness of Average Rating by Calorie:**

-First we will look at the missingness of 'avg_rating' by the 'calorie' column.
-The absolute difference in the means and medians of the 'calorie' column by missingness of 'avg_rating' are 45.77 and 29.50 respectively.
+First we will look at the missingness of `avg_rating` by the `calorie` column.
+The absolute difference in the means and medians of the 'calorie' column by missingness of `avg_rating` are 45.77 and 29.50 respectively.

 In the overlaid density plots of the distributions below, we can see that they have the same basic shape.